-Push the switch completely down and then release it.
-The window will fully open.
-To stop the window partway, lightly pull the switch up and then release it.
+Automatic operation: Push the switch completely down or pull it completely up, and then release it.
+The window will fully open or close.
+To stop the window partway, lightly move the switch in the opposite direction and then release it.